 Centro, Plaza de la Merced (Carrera 4), # 38 – 10.
 Office hours (the office is around the back of the theater on Calle de la Chichería): Monday-Friday, 8:30 a.m. to noon; 2:30 pm to 6 pm; inquire at the office for theater tours as well as upcoming events.

 Gabriel García Márquez Monument The Nobel prize-winning author of One Hundred Years of Solitude, among other novels, lived most of his life in Mexico, but had a home in Cartagena’s Walled City (near the Sofitel Hotel Santa Clara).
 As of late May 2016, his ashes are interred in the Merced Convent, part of the University of Cartagena, next door to the Teatro Adolfo Mejía.
-You can visit the Convent and the monument to “Gabo” Monday to Saturday, 8 am to noon and 2 to 5 pm.
+There are no informational plaques, but the (former) convent is pretty and diehard “Gabo” fans may be interested.
+Monday to Saturday, 8 am to noon and 2 to 5 pm.

 Casa/Museo Rafael Nuñez Rafael Nunez (1825-1894) was a poet, journalist, author of Colombia’s National Anthem, creator of the Banco Nacional, mastermind of its Constitution, and four-time President of Colombia.
 His former home is located in the Cabrero neighborhood, just to the northeast of the city walls (ie, in the direction of the airport, which is named after him).
 Tour this 19th century home Sat/Sun 10-4; Tu-Fri 9-5.
 Free.
 Informational signs in Spanish only but there is a brochure in English with translations of these signs.